swl017/EE531-SML-project/README.md

 Code implementation of
 [**Group Fairness for the Allocation of Indivisible Goods**, Conitzer, AAAI 2019](https://users.cs.duke.edu/~conitzer/group-fairness-full.pdf)

+The code reaches group fair results only by evaluating pair of individuals' local Nash optimality.
+The number of players `n` and items `m` can be adjusted in `code/run_allocation.py`

 ## Sample Output
 ```python
 player 0's preference: [ 259.
 71. 22.
 75. 73.]